monircse061/ChatGPT-Code-Completion-Work/README.md

    Run the above line in terminal and replace "your-api-key-here" with your actual OpenAI API key.
 3. For Small Basic Program encoding is: encoding ='utf-16' and for C11 encoding ='utf-8'.

-4. Run one program at a time in C11 using the folowing codes.And make sure to comment out the shell script program lines of code (250-262 lines).
+4. Run one program at a time in C11 using the folowing codes.
+And make sure to comment out the shell script program lines of code (250-262 lines).

    infile = './C11_Text_Cand/copy_io.i.textual_collection.txt' # data file